sailing-pmls/pmls.readthedocs.io/docs/configuration.md

 **You must be able to `ssh` into all machines without a password - even if you are only using your local machine.** The Petuum apps will fail in unexpected ways if password-less `ssh` is not working.
 When this happens, you will not see any error output stating that this is the problem!

 **Hence, you will save yourself a lot of trouble by taking the time to ensure password-less `ssh` actually works, before you attempt to run the Petuum apps.** For example, if you are going to run Petuum on your local machine, make sure that `ssh 127.0.0.1` logs you in without asking for a password.
-See [[Installing Petuum|Installation]] for instructions on how to do this.
+See [Installing Petuum](installation.md) for instructions on how to do this.

 ## Bösen and Strads

 Petuum includes two platforms for writing and running ML applications: Bösen for data-parallel execution, and Strads for model-parallel execution.
 Each Petuum ready-to-run application is either a Bösen application, or a Strads application.
 The two systems use different machine configuration files; please see the following guides.

 **Note: This page explains machine configuration for non-YARN, stand-alone operation.
-If you are looking to run Petuum on YARN, please see [[this page|https://github.com/petuum/bosen/wiki/Running-on-YARN-HDFS]].**
+If you are looking to run Petuum on YARN, please see [this page](https://github.com/petuum/bosen/wiki/Running-on-YARN-HDFS).**

 ## Bösen configuration files